 Born to a Palestinian family in Beirut, Hatoum studied at The Byam Shaw and the Slade Schools of Art in London, where she settled at the beginning of the 1975 Civil War in Lebanon.
 She has had major exhibitions at the Centre Georges Pompidou, Paris; Tate Modern, London; the Museum of Contemporary Art, Chicago; and Mathaf: Arab Museum of Modern Art, Doha, among other institutions.

-Mona Hatoum: Terra Infirma has been curated by Michelle White, Senior Curator, The Menil Collection, Houston.
+Mona Hatoum: Terra Infirma is organized by the Menil Collection, Houston, and is curated by Michelle White, Senior Curator.
 The Pulitzer Arts Foundation presentation is organized by Tamara H. Schenkenberg, Curator.
-At the Menil Collection, this exhibition was realized through the generous support of the Andy Warhol Foundation for the Visual Arts; National Endowment for the Arts; the Levant Foundation; the Brown Foundation, Inc. / Herman L. Stude; Leslie and Brad Bucher; Bettie Cartwright; Day for Night; Nijad and Zeina Fares; Scott and Judy Nyquist; Clare Casademont and Michael Metz; Adelaide de Menil; Franci Neely; Leslie and Shannon Sasser; Anne Schlumberger; and the City of Houston.
+At the Menil Collection, this exhibition was realized through the generous support of The Andy Warhol Foundation for the Visual Arts; National Endowment for the Arts; The Levant Foundation; The Brown Foundation, Inc. / Herman L. Stude; Leslie and Brad Bucher; Bettie Cartwright; Day for Night; Nijad and Zeina Fares; Scott and Judy Nyquist; Clare Casademont and Michael Metz; Adelaide de Menil; Franci Neely; Leslie and Shannon Sasser; Anne Schlumberger; and the City of Houston.